Prof. Dr. Omar Ramon Serrano Oswald (欧山)

 Hello! 你好!

-I am a Professor of Global Management at the Business School of the University of Applied Sciences in Bern, Switzerland.
+I am a Professor of Global Management and Head of the International Office at the Business School of the University of Applied Sciences in Bern, Switzerland.
 With a background in International Political Economy, I lead as principal investigator the DFG project: "The Rules of the Road?
 An Evaluation and Analysis of Chinese Investors’ Overseas Direct Investment Practices and their Global Impact."
 I was previously a Research Associate in the bidt project: “Learning from the “Frontrunner”?
 A Multidisciplinary Analysis of the Chinese Social Credit System and its Impact on Germany”; a Research Associate at TUM (Munich), and Visiting Scholar in Fudan (Shanghai), FGV (Rio de Janeiro), ITAM (Mexico City), JNU (New Delhi) and UIBE (Beijing); Research Associate at the Sino-Swiss Competence Centre of the University of St. Gallen (FIM-HSG); Senior Researcher and Lecturer at the University of Geneva and at the University of Lucerne; Guest Professor at Hunan University (湖南大学), and regular lecturer at the World Trade Institute in Bern.

-My current research, which combines both quantitative and qualitative methodologies, looks at regulatory politics and international management practices; particularly, at the transformation of global economic governance by China through global investments (both by state owned and private firms) & its evolving Social Credit System.
+My current research, which combines both quantitative and qualitative methodologies, looks at regulatory politics and international management practices; particularly, at the transformation of global economic governance by China through global investments (both by state-owned and private firms) & its evolving Social Credit System.

 Photokredit Christophe Schindler